Geborgen/nordic-souls/PERFORMANCEGUIDE.md

 To disable the LODs, open the `WRAPPING UP - OUTPUT` separator and disable `NS - xLODGen Output`, `NS - TexGen Output`, and `NS - DynDOLOD Output`.
 If you re-enable these, refer to the plugin placement [here](https://loadorderlibrary.com/lists/nordic-souls).

 You can also re-generate the LODs at a lower quality.
-Plese note that this now falls under Wabbajack's rule 11 and you will not recieve support if you break things.
+Plese note that this now falls under Wabbajack's rule 11 and you will not recieve support if you break things. *Re-generating LODs is not recommended unless you absolutely know what you're doing.*

 All the tools you need are included.
 In MO2's application drop-down, click `<Edit...>`.
 Find `xLODGenx64`, `TexGenx64`, and `DynDOLODx64`.
 For each application, disable `Hide in user interface`.